hidglobal/digitalpersona-access-management-services/docs/was-cred-format.md

 ![](assets/HID-DPAM-access-mgmt-svcs.png)
 ## WAS Credential Format

-#### BioSample Class

 In the [IDPWebAuth interface](was.md#idpwebauth-interface), we define a number of methods for user authentication and identification which have as an input parameter an object of the Credential class.
-This topic describes the data members associated with each credentials.
+This topic describes the data members associated with each credential.

 <table style="width:95%;margin-left:auto;margin-right:auto;">